iluvjava/Maths/Notebook 2.0 obsidian/AMATH 561 Probability Theory/Probability Basics/Random Variables as Measurable Functions.md

 **Remarks**

 I am unaware of a simple counter example of a random variable whose pre-image is not a measurable set.
+Intuitively, random variable bridges from the abstract outcome space of $\Omega$ to a set that can be measured, in this case we used $\mathbb R$.
+Since $(\Omega, \mathcal F, P)$ is a $\sigma$-algebra, we can measure every combinations of outcome (the events).
+Since the variable $X$ also maps to $\mathbb R$, the measure of abstract probability space can be translated to the measuring in the space of $\mathbb R$.
+This allows us to tools in real analysis to tackle probability issue.

 **References**